mbb10324/reminders-app/README.md

 - [x] create validation boundary for the year -01/06
 - [x] change close button on screenshot modal -01/06
 - [x] add css fade animation when editing a reminder and set timeout for smoother transition -01/06
+- [ ] clear login form after error is found and fixed
+- [ ] add check for logged in

 # Moderate
 - [x] create custom tooltips -01/04